mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/01/day-194/">August 01, 2017</a></small></div>
-<p><strong>A GOP House member called on special counsel Robert Mueller to resign</strong>, saying he has a “conflict of interest” since Comey was the deputy attorney general in 2003 when Mueller served as the FBI director.
-Trent Franks is attempting to cast Mueller and Comey as “longtime allies" who is "in clear violation of the law." (<a href="http://thehill.com/homenews/house/344711-gop-house-member-calls-on-mueller-to-resign">The Hill</a> / <a href="https://www.washingtonpost.com/news/powerpost/wp/2017/08/01/another-conservative-house-republican-calls-on-mueller-to-resign/">Washington Post</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/01/day-194/">August 01, 2017</a></small></div>
 <p><strong>Jared Kushner told congressional interns that Trump’s election team was too disorganized to collude with Russia</strong>.
 “They thought we colluded, but we couldn’t even collude with our local offices,” Kushner said, adding: “I’m a lot more comfortable talking to you guys today ’cause there isn’t any press." (<a href="http://foreignpolicy.com/2017/07/31/kusher-to-interns-trump-team-too-disorganized-to-collude-with-russia/">Foreign Policy</a> / <a href="https://www.wired.com/story/jared-kushner-middle-east/">WIRED</a>)</p>